Shiva-Mantri/shiva-mantri.github.io/_posts/2025-05-12-Linear-Regression-Explained.md

 ---

 ### Building an intuitive understanding of how Linear Regression works and how it leads to Gradient Descent.
-**Reference**: How a straight line teaches machines to learn. [https://briefer.cloud/blog/posts/least-squares/](https://briefer.cloud/blog/posts/least-squares/)
+**Source**: How a straight line teaches machines to learn. [https://briefer.cloud/blog/posts/least-squares/](https://briefer.cloud/blog/posts/least-squares/)

 **Slope** Sets the tilt of the line.
 As the tilt increases, y-variable/x-variable increases. e.g. Price/Sq.Ft.
 **Intercept** Shifts the line up or down in the graph or where the line starts.
 It sets the baseline value. e.g. starting value of home.